Note:if you haven’t done so, read PART ONE: The Surprising Reasons Why You Suffer from Performance Nerves.

 Have you ever wondered what it is that you should be thinking about during singing performances?
 You may have experienced that out of control feeling before or during a performance, complete with sweaty palms, whirring thoughts, worries, pressures, trying to remember your lyrics, steady your voice, appear confident and keep it together (plus likely much more).
 How do you manage these thoughts and reactions?

 Singing and sports performance can be compared to each other, in that they both require a complex action to be made in the heat of the moment.
 A winning shot, or a killer high note, done with conviction, ease and flow.
-While this can1 for the audience in these moments!
-However, this is also the thing that can create a lot of anxiety for the performer…
+While this can be extremely exciting for the audience in these moments, this is also the thing that can create a lot of anxiety for the performer…

 What actually happens when these nerves get in the way and stop you from nailing your performance?
 When you suffer from nerves, your brain is left juggling so much in the moment, that it simply can’t focus on everything at once.
 Think about it: not only do you need the brain power required to complete the task at hand (fine motor control, coordination, learned skill), your brain is suddenly asked to deal with huge spikes of adrenaline and lots of other physiological responses (dilated pupils, fast breathing, increased blood flow, glucose production and more) created by the fight or flight response.